ikhondker/anypo/docs/anypo-development-20240816.md

 31. cell placeholder="+x(xxx)xxx-xx-xx"
 32. install laravel sentry for error monitoring
 33. laravel pulse
-35. enable verify middleware for all route
+35. enable verify middle ware for all route
 36. throw new NotFoundHttpException();
 37. index() and cache() in migration and model
 38. unique in name for all lookup